stratum/stratum/stratum/tools/stratum-replay/README.md

 ## Step 3 - Check the result

-You will see the following message if every P4Runtime write successed
+You will see the following message if every P4Runtime write succeeded

 ```
 Done